 FOR IMMEDIATE RELEASE

-Little Rock – On Wednesday the Arkansas Secretary of State certified a state constitutional amendment authorizing four casinos in Arkansas for the November ballot.
+Little Rock – On Tuesday Arkansas voters passed Issue 4, a state constitutional amendment authorizing four casinos in Arkansas.

 Family Council President Jerry Cox issued a statement, saying, “This is a bad deal for Arkansas.
 These casinos are going to be festering sores in our

 communities.
 They’re going to pull money out of the local economies and plunge some of our poorest families deeper into poverty.
 That’s why Family

 Council remains committed to opposing casino gambling at every possible turn.